 At first thought, this beautiful purple-blue-silver-colored one looked like an insect.
-Some google search indicates it to be a butterfly called Oriental Forget-me-not butterfly (Catochrysops Strabo Strabo).
+Some Google search indicates it to be a butterfly called the Oriental Forget-me-not butterfly (Catochrysops Strabo Strabo).
 Look carefully and you would see hues of many colors swiftly navigating from one color to another.

 Oriental Forget-me-not Butterfly